What is IP geolocation?

-Take notice, that the traceroute will be different if it is done from other locations, that is due to the fact that the utility checks the connection from one PoP to the other, mapping the route.
-The first column denotes the number of the Hop, second, third and fourth denotes the latency between hops (checked three times) and the last one denotes the address of the Hop.
-Take notice that latency between some PoPs is marked like * – that is because for security purposes (DDoS) some PoPs are configured not to handle ICMP requests.
+Take notice that the traceroute will be different if it is done from other locations that are due to the fact that the utility checks the connection from one PoP to the other, mapping the route.
+The first column denotes the number of the Hop, second, third, and fourth denotes the latency between hops (checked three times), and the last one denotes the address of the Hop.
+Take notice that latency between some PoPs is marked like * – that is because, for security purposes (DDoS), some PoPs are configured not to handle ICMP requests.
 Find more information about tracert here.

-You can see that utilities see your IP address correctly, but some site (system) still states that you are from wrong location?
-Most probably a system like that uses the database which holds a wrong record.
+You can see that utilities see your IP address correctly, but some sites (system) still states that you are from the wrong location?
+Most probably, a system like that uses the database, which holds a false record.
 In this case, you would have to find out what database it is and then ask its support for correction.

 Alternatively, you can talk with the Heficed team to discuss the issues you are facing, and we are ready to help.
 Want to try Heficed services?
 Get started with the IP Address Market, where you will find all RIRs and many geolocations in one place at an affordable price!
 You can run bare-metal and virtual servers with the IPs ordered in IP Address Market.